xXLauch96Xxataolde/eprAufgabe4/scr/elevator_problem/README.md

 Maybe the Elevator closest to a floor job can work on this job, not just A before B CHECK And this being said, we can count the calls from a special floor, and if this special floor CHECK generates a lot of calls, the elevators can use them as idle position???
-That thing niels said, but wasnt understandable
+That thing niels said, but wasnt understandable CHECK Floor jobs should be handled by the next elevator CHECK

-Andorderungen von außen sollen vom nächsten Aufzug abgeholt werden.
-CHECK